john-judge/FiercelyIndependent/README.md

 When a user clicks on a node, it will be selected and colored blue, and all of its neighbors will be deselected and returned to the original dark green.
 The puzzle is solved when the user manages to reach a state where a maximum independent set is selected.
 Score is to be incremented and stored in the database; a congratulatory message is printed, and upon user taking option to proceed, a new graph puzzle is generated.

-The website is currently database-backed and supports user registration and time-stamped, public comments.
+The website is database-backed; supports user registration and time-stamped, public comments.
 Drag and drop graph rearrangement will be available in later versions.
 Also see design doc PDF.

 ![Prototype demo image.](fierceIndpDemo.png)